Skip to content

 • Teams: Groups within organizations that own and maintain projects

-• Projects: Individual services or applications with comprehensive metadata
+• Projects: Individual services or applications with comprehensive metadata, optionally classified by one or more project types

 • Project Types: Categories like 'Web Service', 'Library', 'Data Pipeline'